rdo-management/instack-undercloud/doc/source/basic_deployment/basic_deployment_cli.rst

    of the "force_power_state_during_sync" configuration option will be set back to the default, which is "False".

+.. admonition:: QuintupleO
+   :class: quintupleo

+   Running ``nova list`` on the host cloud will show that the baremetal nodes will be in Status ``SHUTOFF`` after nodes are registered.
+This indicates that the BMC nodes are working as expected.

 Assign kernel and ramdisk to nodes::

     openstack baremetal configure boot